 Con Long drop down menus

-There are many features that you'll find nested deep in the menu system, but it's really clunky.
-Everything is there but it's difficult to find.
-It's also really easy to accidentally click an option that you didn't intend.
+There are many features that you'll find nested deep in the menu system.
+This is fine, but can be a bit of a workflow-stopper.
+Everything is there but somethings are difficult to find.
+This can be remedied, somewhat, using the action list.

 Con Lacks VSTis